Nationally in Labor Participation

 The WKREDA organization supports further development of specialty crops and associated processing that would add to the diversity of the agricultural industry by creating additional industry and jobs in Kansas.

 Moderate income housing is vital for economic development, yet it is difficult to achieve since most federal housing programs serve a lower income bracket; and market supply is limited due to high development costs, low appraisals, tight lending conditions, and a lack of investor interest.
-Industries and retail businesses considering expansion indicate the housing is one of the biggest obstacles to hiring.
+Industries and retail businesses considering expansion indicate lack of such housing is one of the biggest obstacles to hiring.

-WKREDA supports appropriate funding for housing programs such as the Moderate Income Housing Program as it has a proven track record of working in our communities.
-WKREDA also supports the exploration of potential housing solutions identified in the Statewide Housing Study and asks the legislature to consider how additional federal funds available to the State could further housing development.
+WKREDA supports continued funding for housing programs such as the Moderate Income Housing Program at the FY 2023 level as it has a proven track record of working in our communities.
+WKREDA also supports the exploration of potential housing solutions identified in the Statewide Housing Study and the resources needed to achieve those solutions.